Now accepting applications for the Spring Semester of 2023

-Through life on the homestead, study, and community engagement, students have the opportunity to employ their whole selves - head, hands, and hearts - in search of answers.
+Through life on the homestead, interdisciplinary academic study, and community engagement, students have the opportunity to employ their whole selves - head, hands, and hearts - in search of answers.

 Academics are place-based, project-based, interdisciplinary, and experiential.
 Reflection is integral to the learning process.
 Our academics are characterized by the high degree of student engagement that is inherent to experiential learning.